Emrin/hosting/README.md

 - `route`: will normalize id like route params
 - `status`: will normalize to status code family groups, like `2XX` or `4XX`.

 ⚠️ How to secure the metrics endpoint?
-In production, you can secure the `/health` endpoint to prevent any technical information leak.
-To do so, define the `PROMETHEUS_EXPORTER_AUTH_TOKEN` property from the [Prometheus Configuration](https://assets.nbold.io/documentation/configuration-reference) options.
+In production, you can secure the `/health` endpoint to prevent any technical information leak, by setting the `PROMETHEUS_EXPORTER_AUTH_TOKEN` property from the [Prometheus Configuration](https://assets.nbold.io/documentation/configuration-reference) options.

 💡 A convenient way to generate a secure token is to use the [OpenSSL rand](https://www.openssl.org/docs/man1.1.1/man1/rand.html) command, such as:
 ```sh